 What the phrase really means

 Despite the nickname, it does not involve a kitchen baster.
 In practice, it means collecting fresh semen in a sterile, wide-mouth cup and placing it close to the cervix with a small, needle-free syringe.
-In clinical language this is closest to intracervical insemination (ICI) done at home.
-A kitchen baster is oversized, not sterile, and unsafe for bodies.
+In clinical language, this is closest to at-home intracervical insemination, or ICI.
+If you want a direct comparison with clinic care, see the ICI guide.

-- The fertile window spans the days before ovulation; ovulation typically occurs 10–16 days before the next period.
+- The fertile window is the few days before ovulation and the day of ovulation.
 ACOG: fertility awareness

-- Simple habits help: timing by LH surge, no smoking, healthy weight, and a prenatal with folic acid.
+- Simple habits help: no smoking, sensible alcohol use, a healthy weight, and folic acid before conception.
 ASRM: optimizing natural fertility

 Safety and hygiene

 - Use new, single-use syringes and a sterile collection cup.
-Avoid saliva and non–sperm-safe lubricants; some products reduce motility.
+Avoid saliva and non-sperm-safe lubricants because they can reduce motility.
 ASRM patient fact sheet

-- Use the sample within about an hour at room temperature (68–77 °F).
-Keep surfaces clean and wash hands.
+- Use the sample within about an hour at room temperature, and keep hands and surfaces clean.

 Supplies checklist